Bringing a Factory Accident Claim Against Your Employer

 If you have worked in a food or product processing environment where one or more of these issues has been overlooked, you may be eligible to bring a factory accident claim against your employer.

 Factory Accidents Claims Specialists

 If you, or a family member, has sustained an injury whilst working in a factory environment, and you believe the accident was avoidable, get in contact with our personal injury solicitors today to make a start on your claim or gather more information.
 Call us on 1800 390 555 and an experienced member of staff will discuss your situation and potential next steps.
 You can also email on firstname.lastname@example.org and we will get back to you as soon as we can.

 About McCarthy + Co

-With more than 30 years of experience in dealing with personal injury claims *, McCarthy + Co. has expertise in a wide variety of fields including workplace and road traffic accidents.
-We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.
+With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including factory accident compensation cases.
+We are a family-run business, and we pride ourselves on offering honest, impartial and helpful advice.

 Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 If you have suffered an injury in a factory environment, we can provide expert guidance and advice regarding the handling of your personal injury claim.

 We are a multi-award winning firm, accredited by the Law Society of Ireland.